-Head to Gate 3 (the TA gate) and look for the sign indicating the start of your color group.
+Head to Gate E (the TA gate) and look for the sign indicating the start of your color group.
 Line up in number order in that area – each wristband is consecutively numbered.

 How will wristbands work with the bag-check line?

-If you bring a bag you’ll still need to have it searched in the left hand lane and your entry may be delayed.
+If you bring a bag you’ll still need to have it searched and your entry may be delayed.
 The non-bag line usually moves faster, so if getting in quickly is your #1 priority, don’t bring a bag into the stadium.

 What if all the wristbands are gone?

-You can go to the end of the Gate 3 West line, but please remember people that *do* have wristbands will be returning to the line and will stand in front of you.
+You can go to the end of the Gate E West line, but please remember people that *do* have wristbands will be returning to the line and will stand in front of you.

 Alternatively, use any of the other Providence Park gates that open at the 90 minute mark.
-These are gates, 4, 2 and 1.
-Without a wristband, you will likely get into the stadium just as quickly if you wait and enter through one of these gates.
+These are gates, B, C, D and F. Without a wristband, you will likely get into the stadium just as quickly if you wait and enter through one of these gates.